 No code required.
 No multi-tool stack.
 One platform, live in days.

-Get started with Kova IQ and set up your AI-powered WhatsApp chatbot — built for African businesses, live in days.
+Get started with KOVA IQ and set up your AI-powered WhatsApp chatbot — built for African businesses, live in days.

-FAQ: WhatsApp AI Chatbot for African Businesses
+FAQ: Best WhatsApp AI Chatbot for African Businesses

 Can I create a WhatsApp chatbot without coding?